hitochan151/hair-tweet/README.md

 ### Association
-- belong_to :user
+- belongs_to :user
-- belong_to :tweet
+- belongs_to :tweet